MakePLAN/RaiseOn/README.md

 Project For HackSC

-RaiseOn is An interactive WebApp that can be used in classrooms.
+RaiseOn is an Interactive Web Application that helps students to communicate with the professor more efficiently.

 Team Member

 Sang Woon (Ben) Lee